dOrgTech/Ecosystem/proposals/Alchemy/02-voting-configuration-editor.md

 - Add the parameters to the scheme.
 - Create a proposal on Plugin Manager to edit the plugin being modified.

-We need to do this with every scheme, one by one, first we are going to start with the universal ones (Funding and Voting Power, Plugin Manager and Blockchain Interaction); then we will tackle the not universal Generic Schemes.
+We need to do this with every scheme, one by one, we are going to start with the universal ones (Funding and Voting Power, Plugin Manager and Blockchain Interaction).

 ## Roadmap